Home Network: As HGTV Canada

 The channel was launched as HGTV on October 17, 1997.
 Channels also launched that day were History Television, Teletoon, and Prime.
 In June 1998, Atlantis Communications announced that it planned to merge with Alliance Communications, another fellow television and film producer and broadcaster, owners of History Television and Showcase at the time, to form a new company called Alliance Atlantis Communications.
 The CRTC approved the merger in May 1999.

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media acquired control of HGTV through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives known as CW Media acquired control of HGTV through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.

 On October 27, 2010, the channel's ownership changed again as Shaw Communications gained control of HGTV as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.

 A high definition feed launched on January 31, 2011, which was eventually made available through all major television providers.